InnerGS: Internal Scenes Reconstruction and Segmentation via Factorized 3D Gaussian Splatting: Experiment

 With the experimental setup described above, the reconstruction results are summarized in Table~\ref{tab:brain_results}, and qualitative reconstruction results of axial and sagittal views are shown in Figure \ref{fig:brain}.
 A detailed comparison between the rendered outputs and ground truth is provided in Appendix \ref{fig:brain_all}.
 Our method successfully reconstructs fine anatomical structures, such as cortical folds and deep brain boundaries, while preserving smooth transitions in homogeneous areas like white matter or cerebrospinal fluid.

-\paragraph{Cardiac MRI} We employ the HVSMR-2.0 dataset \citep{pace2024hvsmr}, which provides 3D cardiovascular MR images.
+\paragraph{Cardiac MRI} We employ the HVSMR-2.0 dataset \citep{pace2024hvsmr}, Version 2, obtained from Figshare \footnote{(doi: 10.6084/m9.figshare.c.7074755.v2)} and licensed under CC BY 4.0, which provides 3D cardiovascular MR images.
 Each volume captures the whole-heart anatomy in a static phase.
 After extracting 2D slices along the three anatomical planes, the resulting images have typical resolutions of $127 \times 207$ pixels (axial), $127 \times 141$ pixels (coronal), and $207 \times 141$ pixels (sagittal).

 For Cardiac MRI, the quantitative results are summarized in Table \ref{tab:heart_results}.
 Figure \ref{fig:heart_coronal} presents detailed reconstruction results on the coronal plane, while results for the axial and sagittal plane are reported in Appendix \ref{fig:heart_axial_sagittal}.
 The renderings accurately capture details such as the heart chambers and vessels.